How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How to Complete a Minnesota Secured Promissory Note

-To complete a Secured Promissory Note in Minnesota, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 8% maximum for loans under $100,000 in Minnesota), the repayment terms, and any collateral details if applicable.
+To complete a Secured Promissory Note in Minnesota, start by gathering the necessary information: the full legal names and addresses of both parties, the loan amount, the agreed-upon interest rate (must be at or below 8% maximum agreed rate; the cap does not apply to written loans of $100,000 or more. in Minnesota), the repayment terms, and any collateral details if applicable.

 Our platform walks you through each section with a guided form tailored to Minnesota requirements.
 Once you have filled in all details, you can preview the document, choose from five professional document styles, and download your completed Secured Promissory Note as a PDF.